Project-OSRM/osrm-backend/docs/http.md

 - `distance`: The distance, in metres, between each pair of coordinates
 - `duration`: The duration between each pair of coordinates, in seconds.
 Does not include the duration of any turns.
-- `datasources`: The index of the datasource for the speed between each pair of coordinates. `0` is the default profile, other values are supplied via `--segment-speed-file` to `osrm-contract` or `osrm-customize`
+- `datasources`: The index of the datasource for the speed between each pair of coordinates. `0` is the default profile, other values are supplied via `--segment-speed-file` to `osrm-contract` or `osrm-customize`.
+String-like names are in the `metadata.datasource_names` array.
-- `datasource_names`: The names of the datasources used for the speed between each pair of coordinates.  `lua profile` is the default profile, other values arethe filenames supplied via `--segment-speed-file` to `osrm-contract` or `osrm-customize`
 - `nodes`: The OSM node ID for each coordinate along the route, excluding the first/last user-supplied coordinates
 - `weight`: The weights between each pair of coordinates.
 Does not include any turn costs.
 - `speed`: Convenience field, calculation of `distance / duration` rounded to one decimal place
+- `metadata`: Metadata related to other annotations
+  - `datasource_names`: The names of the datasources used for the speed between each pair of coordinates.  `lua profile` is the default profile, other values arethe filenames supplied via `--segment-speed-file` to `osrm-contract` or `osrm-customize`

 #### Example